AaronLasseigne/unifig/README.md

 *NOTE: If you're using one of the framework gems, environments may be loaded automatically depending on the framework.*

-In addition to changing `config`, `envs` may be used inside variables.
+In addition to changing `unifig`, `envs` may be used inside variables.
 Any variable configuration may be overridden using `envs`:

 ```yml